nuls-io/devsite/docs/NULS2.0/chainBoxGuide.md

 ## Why Chainbox

-NULS ChainBox is designed to help enterprises or application developers build applications on the blockchain with ease and focus on their own business implementations without concern for the arcane and complex underlying technology of blockchains.
+NULS ChainBox is designed to help enterprises or application developers build applications on the blockchain with ease and focus on their own business implementations without concern underlying complex technology of blockchains.

 ## Features
-Essentially NULS ChainBox is an extension of NULS 2.0 with the positioning to be a one-stop blockchain development platform.
+Essentially NULS ChainBox is an extension of NULS 2.0 position: to be a one-stop blockchain development platform.
 It has three core features:
-- Quickly set up development environment
+- Quick set up development environment.
-- Lower the threshold of application development through templates
+- Lower the threshold of application development by using templates.
-- Reduce the difficulty of template integration through conventions and scripts and realize one-click generation of executable programs
+- Reduce the difficulty of integrating with NULS provided templates by utilizing provided scripts and one-click generation of executable programs.

 ## Quick start
-In the following case, you will experience how to quickly build a blockchain application that provides encrypted message services with the help of NULS ChainBox.
+In the following ChainBox example, you will see how to quickly build a blockchain application that provides an encrypted message services.

 ### 1 Environment preparation
-- Operating System of Linux Kernel
+- Linux or MacOS
-- Install Git
+- Git
-- Install Maven
+- Maven
-- Install JDK11
+- JDK11
+Java must be set in the $PATH environment variable.

-### 2 Get NULS ChainBox
+### 2 Get NULS ChainBox Repository
 Open the terminal and run the following command

 ```
 git clone https://github.com/nuls-io/nuls-chainbox.git chainbox
 ```
 ### 3 Building encrypted message module
-Run the command to enter the `example` directory
+Change directory to the `example` directory:
 ```
-cd example   # enter the sample folder
+cd example   # enter the example folder
 ```
-Run the command to build a module
+Run the command to build a example module:

 ```
-./package    # execute the build script (provided by the template)
+package    # execute the build script (provided by the template)
 ```
 The following output indicates the success of the build
 ```